Introduction

 Generally, dataflow analysis is performed on an intermediate representation (IR) of the program.

 Rvalues are expressions that produce a value.
-Assignments generally have the form <MemLoc> = <Rvalue>
+Bytecode instructions have the form <Place> = <Rvalue>.

-Abstract values can be represented with a lattice structure.
+A lattice is a set of abstract values with a partial order .
 Lattices have a join function which produces the least upper bound for any two elements.
 A set is a join-semilattice if

 - exists